osism/ansible-collection-validations/roles/kernel_version/README.rst

-This role checks the current kernel version and compares it with the given kernel version.
+This role compaes the current kernel version  with the expected kernel version.

 **Role Variables**

 .. zuul:rolevar:: kernel_version_expected
-   :default: 5.4
+   :default: 6.2

-What kernel version is expected.
+Kernel version that is expected.